Michieljoris/recaster/README.md

 * make a distiction between libs that run on node and that are dependant on some native executable
 * incorporate image processing/optimizing?
+* write docs using doccoh
+* add a commandline version